lechaps/cluboeno/README.md

 Thanks to [Steve Francia](https://github.com/spf13) for creating Hugo and the awesome community around the project.
 And also thanks to [goransv](https://github.com/appernetic) for creating this awesome theme.

 ## Sponsors
-mmm, i don't have sponsor.
-But, Do i need them?
+mmm, i don't have sponsors.
+But do i need them?

 [lechaps](https://github.com/lechaps)